 - Jesus rose from the dead (Luke 24:39, John 20:27).

 - Jesus appeared to disciples after resurrection (John 20:19).

 Either the list above is a fabrication or it is not.
-Your presuppositions will determine which category they fall into.
-You must ask yourself if the evidence for the Bible's reliability and the eyewitness accounts recorded there is sufficient to warrant a serious consideration that what is written is true.
+Your presuppositions will determine which category in which they fall.
+You must ask yourself if the evidence for the Bible's reliability and the eyewitness' accounts recorded there is sufficient to warrant a serious consideration that what is written is true.

 This article is also available in: 中文